Tokenmw/Tokenmw.github.io/_pages/about.md

 <!-- About Me -->
 <div style="font-family: 'Times New Roman', serif; text-align: justify;">
 <p>I am a PhD student in the <a href="https://ibrain.nuaa.edu.cn/">iBRAIN Lab</a> at Nanjing University of Aeronautics and Astronautics, supervised by <a href="https://parnec.nuaa.edu.cn/zhangdq/">Prof. Daoqiang Zhang</a>.
-I received my M.S. degree in Computer Science & Technology from Beijing Jiaotong University in 2021, and was a visiting PhD student at the Institute of Infocomm Research, A*STAR, supervised by <a href="https://personal.ntu.edu.sg/xlli/">Prof. Xiaoli Li</a>.</p>
+I received my M.S. degree in Computer Science & Technology from Beijing Jiaotong University in 2021.
+During my PhD studies, I was a visiting PhD student at the Institute of Infocomm Research, A*STAR, supervised by <a href="https://personal.ntu.edu.sg/xlli/">Prof. Xiaoli Li</a>.</p>

 <p>My research interests mainly include Sensor-based time series, Brain-computer interface, Domain adaptation, and Foundation models/LLMs.</p>
 </div>